hezsystemscorporation/Pokedex-Tools/README.md

 As there are some image of characters missing in our image crawling procedure, you are welcome to upload image to the folder `pokemon_image\<pokemon_name>`.
 Also as time limits, you are also welcome to make other contributions or give comments about our project.

 ### UI Design
 For this project, we use `pyside6` to implement our UI designs.
 We use basic python library to implement basic UIs with functions and then beautify them with `pyside6`.
-Also **Adobe^®^ XD** is used when designing the UIs.
+Also **Adobe® XD** is used when designing the UIs.

 ### Functions
 * **Pokémon Tools Main Page**: